Statement

 Reclaiming Venus.

 My work unearths the complex power dynamics inherent in representations of the female form.
-The works on paper mix the Post-Pop language of billboard advertisements with internet memes that position women as inherently commodified.
+The series of ink drawings on paper mix the Post-Pop language of billboard advertisements with internet memes that position women as inherently commodified.

-In an ongoing exploration, my work intersects with critical voices like Laura Bates, whose writings on misogyny expose the pervasive nature of gender inequality in contemporary society.
-Like Bates, I seek to unravel the complexities of gendered representation, reflecting on how women’s bodies are subject to exploitation—from ancient ideals of Venus to modern-day clickbait culture.
+In a broader context, my work intersects with the #MeToo movement to expose the pervasive nature of gender inequality in modern society.
+Alongside the social movements of our time, I seek to unravel the complexities of gendered representation in visual culture, reflecting on how women’s bodies are subject to scrutiny—from ancient ideals of Venus to modern-day clickbait culture.

 By riffing on camp aesthetics, from icons like Liz Taylor to RuPaul’s Drag Race, my work taps into the performative nature of femininity.
-I explore how diverse expressions of the feminine interact with the male gaze, which underpins a pervasive reality of violence against women.
-In this way, my art is a form of resistance—a reclaiming and recontextualising of Venus in all her forms.
+I explore the relationship between the female body and the male gaze, which underpins a pervasive reality of sexual violence against women.
+In this way, my art is a form of resistance—reclaiming Venus in all her forms.

 Bio